-The proven reserves of carbon available for creating C-® Carbon Negative Diamonds amount to an astounding 15,196,125,000,000,000 (15.196 quadrillion) carats, establishing these reserves as the largest ever discovered for diamond production.
+The proven reserves of carbon available for creating C-® Carbon Negative Diamonds amount to an astounding 540 quadrillion carats, establishing these reserves as the largest ever discovered for diamond production.
 This colossal figure underscores the unprecedented scale and potential of C-® Carbon Negative Diamonds in the gemstone industry.

-Artists conception of 15.196 quadrillion carats of C-® Carbon Negative Diamonds.
+Artist’s conception of 108 billion tons of C-® Carbon Negative Diamonds.

-The methodology used to calculate Proven Reserves of C-® Negative Diamonds
+The methodology used to calculate Proven Reserves of C-® Carbon Negative Diamonds

 Here’s how we calculated this figure: